-After a decade working in hardware development, teaching design, and co-developing impact-driven community initiatives in the U.S., India, and Zambia, I completed a Ph.D. in design at Stanford University.
-There I was part of the Center for Design Research, Center for Work, Technology & Organization, and Center for African Studies with funding from the National Science Foundation Graduate Research Fellowship.
+After a decade doing hardware development, teaching design, and co-developing organizations in the U.S., India, and Zambia, I went back to school and completed a Ph.D. in Mechanical Engineering (Design) at Stanford University.
+There I was part of the Center for Design Research, Center for Work, Technology & Organization, and Center for African Studies with funding from the National Science Foundation Graduate Research Fellowship program.

 My research examines how people co-design across group boundaries.
 I build from theories in engineering design, the learning sciences, complex systems, sociology, psychology, critical studies and other transdisciplinary scholarship.
 My research involves ethnography and mixed methods in partnership with communities and organizations.